The Best LED Grow Light: A Pro Grower's Guide – Gro Indoor

 A higher PPE value means you get more light for your money, leading to significant savings on your energy bills over the life of the fixture.
 When comparing two LED grow lights, if they have similar PPFD outputs but one has a higher PPE, that one is the more efficient choice.
 This is one of the biggest advantages modern LEDs have over older lighting technologies.

-Coverage Area and Canopy Penetration
+Getting the Right Coverage and Penetration

 Every light has a recommended coverage area for both the vegetative and flowering stages of growth.
 This is the footprint where the light can deliver an effective PPFD level.
 However, it’s not just about the width of the coverage; it’s also about the depth.
 Canopy penetration refers to the light’s ability to reach the lower leaves and branches of your plants, not just the top layer.